 - Passing a TB test, as well as up to date vaccines for common diseases like MMR and meningitis

-The training programs are known as NATCEP, or Nurse Aide Training Competency Evaluation Program.
+The instructional programs are known as NATCEP, or Nurse Aide Training Competency Evaluation Program.
 These programs are required by law to include a minimum of 16 hours of work at a care center under the supervision of a medical professional.
-State law also requires a minimum of 59 hours of classroom training for a total of 75 total hours of training.
+State law also requires a minimum of 59 hours of classroom training for a total of 75 total hours of education and instruction.

 Once you have completed the classroom and clinical requirements of the STNA course, the next step toward certification is to pass the Ohio STNA test.
 Tests are administered at D&S Diversified Technologies testing facilities around the state.
 There are two sections of the test, the knowledge exam and the STNA skills test.
 The knowledge portion consists of multiple choice questions and can be administered on a computer, with pencil and paper, and also can be administered verbally.